Nirankari: Baba Dyal Singh

 Baba Dyal Singh (1783–1855) lived during a period of Sikh dominance, resulting from the victories of the Sikh Maharaja Ranjit Singh.
 However, Baba Dyal felt that the military successes were a distraction of the Sikh duty to remember Akal Purakh through the practice of Naam Japo.
 Baba Dyal further preached against the assimilation of other religious traditions into Sikhism.
-Namely, he was concerned that the Hindu practice of idolatry was becoming increasingly prevalent in Sikhism, and thus Baba Dyal emphasized the formless, or ni ran kar, quality of Akal Purakh, which gave the movement its name.
+Namely, he was concerned that the Hindu practice of idolatry was becoming increasingly prevalent in Sikhism, and thus Baba Dyal emphasised the formless, or ni ran kar, quality of Akal Purakh, which gave the movement its name.

 Baba Dyal reportedly experienced enlightenment when he was 18 years old, entered meditation, and heard a voice saying:Give up this ritualistic practice.
 You have been commissioned to expel the darkness of ignorance...
 You are a true Nirankari, as you are a believer of God as spirit, without bodily form.

 Baba Dyal's movement was originally confined to the Rawalpindi area, with followers being mostly Sahajdhari Sikhs of the Khatri and Arora castes.
 However, his followers were not expected to surrender their occupations and live a life of renunciation.
 The Nirankari were typically traders and shopkeepers and were expected to continue working while they focused their attention on the remembrance of the divine Name.

 Baba Dyal left a brief manual of instruction.'
 Its form and contents are those of a Rahit Nama, or law code.
-Its contents emphasize the teachings of Guru Nanak without mentioning the Khalsa of Guru Gobind Singh.
-The essence of the Nirankari hu kam Nama is contained in the words which every adherent is commanded to utter again and again, Dhan than ni ran kar, meaning "Glory be to Nirankar."
+Its contents emphasise the teachings of Guru Nanak without mentioning the Khalsa of Guru Gobind Singh.
+The essence of the Nirankari Hukamnama is contained in the words which every adherent is commanded to utter again and again, Dhan than ni ran kar, meaning "Glory be to Nirankar."